What is Influenza (Flu) and how does it Spread?

 - Vomiting and diarrhea are more common in children than in adults.

-- It’s important to note that not everyone with flu will have a fever.
+- It is important to note that not everyone with flu will have a fever.

-What can travelers do to prevent the disease?
+What can Travellers do to Prevent the Disease?

-- Be sure to wash hands for at least 20 seconds with soap and water.
-Clothing, bedding, utensils, and dishes used by an infected person should not be shared.
+- Clothing, bedding, utensils, and dishes used by an infected person should not be shared.